Argyres-Douglas Theories, Modularity of Minimal Models and Refined Chern-Simons: Coulomb branch index of AD theories and torus one-point conformal of minimal models

 \section{Coulomb branch index of AD theories and torus one-point conformal of minimal models}

-The goal of this section is to generalize equation \ref{eq:CBIandSTrelationMod}, which demonstrates the relationship between the Coulomb branch index of the $(A_1, A_{2N})$ AD theory and the modular property of $(2N+3,2)$, to arbitrary value of $\fu$.
-To do this, a one parameter generalization of modular transformation matrices \ref{eq:modularcha} is required and this generalization can be obtained natually by looking at modular properties of torus one-point conformal blocks of $(2N+3,2)$ minimal models.
+The goal of this section is to generalize Eq. \ref{eq:CBIandSTrelationMod}, which demonstrates the relationship between the Coulomb branch index of the $(A_1, A_{2N})$ AD theory and the modular property of $(2N+3,2)$, to an arbitrary value of $\fu$.
+To do this, a one parameter generalization of modular transformation matrices in Eq. \ref{eq:modularcha} is required, and this generalization can be obtained natually by looking at modular properties of torus one-point conformal blocks of $(2N+3,2)$ minimal models.